ManuelEspejo/NLP-Sentiment-Analysis-Mental-Health/README.md

 ## Dataset

 The dataset used in this project consists of short text messages labeled as either mental health-related (1) or not considered (0).
-The dataset has been downloaded from kaggle.

-You can download it [here](https://www.kaggle.com/datasets/reihanenamdari/mental-health-corpus) if you want (kaggle account nedded), or directly download for this repo.
-The dataset has been uploaded compressed in a zip file without modifications, as we can download it from kaggle.
+The dataset has been **downloaded from kaggle**.
+You can download it from [here](https://www.kaggle.com/datasets/reihanenamdari/mental-health-corpus).

 ## Models

-We experiment with various machine learning models, including Dense model, Convolutional Neural Networks and LSTM, to perform sentiment analysis.
-The notebook explores the implementation and comparison of these models for the text binary classification task.
+We experiment with various machine learning models, including **Dense model**, **Convolutional Neural Networks** and **LSTM**, to perform sentiment analysis.
+The notebook explores the implementation and comparison of these models for the **text binary classification task**.

 ## Evaluation